-Prism allows for extensive, in-depth monitoring of live communications and stored information, including data from overseas.
-Privacy advocates have described it as a big step toward a police state.
+Prism allowed for extensive, in-depth monitoring of live communications and stored information, including data from overseas.
+Privacy advocates described it as a big step toward a police state.

-In response, the U.S. government denied the charge that Prism can be used on domestic targets without a warrant.
-Officials also noted that it receives independent oversight from all three branches of the federal government.
+In response, the U.S. government denied the charge that Prism could be used on domestic targets without a warrant.
+Officials also noted that it received independent oversight from all three branches of the federal government.

 Revelations about other surveillance and big data security projects – Boundless Informant, Bullrun, the British black-ops surveillance program Tempora – continued throughout the summer and fall of 2013.